 3.1.
-Does your medical school partner with community organisations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organisations to promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organisation to promote planetary and environmental health.
-The institution partners with community organisations, but the medical school is not part of that partnership.
+Does your institution partner with community organisations to promote planetary and health?

+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points)

+Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points)

+The institution does not partner with community organisations, but has participated in community focused events relating to planetary health.
+(1 point)

 No, there is no such meaningful community partnership.
+(0 points)

 Score explanation: UCD as a university has relationships with biodiversity groups and environmental groups but these have no interaction with the medical school or curriculum.
+UCD School of Medicine actively encourages students to participate in charity events that include raising money and awareness of planetary health.

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-O The institution/medical school have not offered such community-facing courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?

+The institution offers community-facing courses or events at least once every year.
+(3 points)

+The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points)

+The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point)

+The institution/medical school have not offered such community-facing courses or events.
+(0 points)

-Score explanation: There is a course offered by UCD, HIS42820 - One World, One Health?, which gives an opportunity for students to engage with primary and secondary literature from across the humanities, social sciences, and biomedical sciences.
+Score Assigned: 1 Score explanation: There is a course offered by UCD, HIS42820 - One World, One Health?, which gives an opportunity for students to engage with primary and secondary literature from across the humanities, social sciences, and biomedical sciences.
 However, the medical school itself does not offer any such course.
+3.3.
+Does your institution have regular coverage sustainable healthcare in university update con nmunications?